yeshua453/website/docs/controls/row.md

 ### `rtl`

 `True` to set text direction to right-to-left.

-Default is `False`.
+Defaults to `False`.

 ### `run_spacing`

 Spacing between runs when `wrap=True`.

-Default value is 10.
+Defaults to `10`.

 ### `scroll`

 Enables horizontal scrolling for the Row to prevent its content overflow.

-Property value is an optional [`ScrollMode`](/docs/reference/types/scrollmode) enum with `None` as default.
+Value is of type [`ScrollMode`](/docs/reference/types/scrollmode).

 ### `spacing`

 Spacing between controls in a row.
 Default value is 10 virtual pixels.
-Spacing is applied only when `alignment` is set to `start`, `end` or `center`.
+Spacing is applied only when `alignment` is set to `MainAxisAlignment.START`, `MainAxisAlignment.END` or `MainAxisAlignment.CENTER`.

 ### `on_scroll_interval`

 Throttling in milliseconds for `on_scroll` event.

-Default is `10`.
+Defaults to `10`.

 ### `tight`

 Specifies how much space should be occupied horizontally.

-Default is `False` - allocate all space to children.
+Defaults to `False`, meaning all space is allocated to children.

 ### `vertical_alignment`

 How the child Controls should be placed vertically.

-Property value is [`CrossAxisAlignment`](/docs/reference/types/crossaxisalignment) enum.
-Default is `START`.
+Value is of type [`CrossAxisAlignment`](/docs/reference/types/crossaxisalignment) and defaults to `CrossAxisAlignment.START`.

 ### `wrap`